 It is, then, in this way, despite the contemporary wickedness which is to receive its come-uppance in various ways (cf. Ezekiel 29:17ff., Jeremiah 25), and terminally in the day of the Lord (cf. Habakkuk 3:4ff.), that the Lord will unfold, will disclose, will unveil and exhibit, manifest and exuberantly declare His glory over all the earth, so that it is KNOWN in the earth!

-Thus, either way, the Lord distances Himself vitally from, this ludicrous abuse of man by man, which freedom which H e has indeed granted enables, but not ultimately.
+Thus, with this flat negative rolling into sight in Habakkuk 2:14, coming initially, suddenly, sharply, like a slap in the face; the Lord distances Himself vitally from this ludicrous abuse of man by man, which freedom which He has indeed granted.
+In test, it is enabled; but not ultimately in eventual triumph.
 For the earth, He has in store the utter opposite, when tests done, and evil exposed, His will is for earth as in heaven.

 A backer of any evil?
 Far is that from, Him,, whose mercies have so often and for so long prolonged opportunity, before bringing judgment (as in Ezekiel 16, 20, Jeremiah 18).
 Nothing could well be further from the Lord than this, who reluctantly and eventually so acts as need be, or to expose folly which disdains Him, to what it is really asking for.

-Say what you will about sovereignty, this is not some junta running God, but the ground of expression of mercy, justice and ultimate control in a world given vast freedoms for a great love.
+Say what you will about sovereignty, this is not some junta running God, but the ground of expression of mercy, justice and ultimate control in a world given by Him from Himself, vast freedoms for a great love.